vanessakindell/naeq/readme.md

 greetings, sourceror

     this tool was built quickly in a couple of days, please pardon the dust !

 @offalynne

+    It was later fixed up and expanded by me!
+    This branch contains only minimal changes to the original leaving out the extra texts.
+    A live version of this branch can be found at http://secretcipher.xyz/minimal/

+@vnessymusic